aptos-labs/aptos-core/developer-docs-site/docs/apis/index.md

 ### Aptos Labs operated API Deployments

-For convenience [Aptos Labs](https://aptoslabs.com) operates a deployment of these APIs for each Aptos Network and makes them available for public consumption.
+On behalf of [Aptos Foundation](https://aptosfoundation.org/) [Aptos Labs](https://aptoslabs.com) operates a deployment of these APIs for each Aptos Network and makes them available for public consumption.

 At the moment there are 2 sets of Aptos Labs API deployments: